vidbina/vidbina.github.io/_posts/2015-10-22-suspicious-profile.markdown

 assumption that we don't understand a word of German.
-With my fluency in Dutch, a Germanic language that I consider my mother tongue, and my late encounters in Germany over the last few months I have picked up a fair share of German to make sense of a conversation, but I keep myself composed.
+With my fluency in Dutch, a Germanic language that I consider my mother tongue, and my late encounters in Germany over the last few months I have picked up a fair share of German to make sense of this conversation, but I keep myself composed.
 This is what it feels like to get in touch with the police?
 Unidirectional respect?

 <div class="element img">
   <img src="https://s3.eu-central-1.amazonaws.com/vid.bina.me/img/harassed_in_munich/cartwo.png" alt="One of the police cars">